tjbrennan/obsidian-color-cycler/README.md

 ## Support

-If you encounter bugs or have a feature request, feel free to create an issue on GitHub!
+Thanks for using this plugin!
+If you encounter bugs or have a feature request, please [create an issue](https://github.com/tjbrennan/obsidian-color-cycler/issues) on GitHub.

 If you enjoy using this plugin, consider supporting my work: